Citeck/ecos-ui/README.md

 ## Contributing

-We welcome contributions from the community to make `ecos-ui` even better.
-If you're interested in contributing, please follow our [contribution guidelines](CONTRIBUTING.md).
+We welcome contributions from the community to make ECOS even better.
+Everyone interacting in the Citeck project’s codebases, issue trackers, chat rooms, and forum is expected to follow the [contributor code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).

 ## Support